pyvisa/pyvisa/docs/migrating.rst

     >>> lib.lock(session)

-As you see, most of the code shown above is above making a few things explict.
+As you see, most of the code shown above is making a few things explict.
 It adds 1 line of code (instantiating the VisaLibrary or ResourceManager object) which is not a big deal but it makes things cleaner.